How To Paint A Car

 Shop: Speedokote Single Stage Urethane Paint Kit

-Depending on the size of your car, you'll probably need a gallon or two of primer, two or three gallons of topcoat, and two gallons of clear coat.
 It's a good idea to factor in some practice beforehand, and for corrections needed afterward.

 Spray Painting Technique

-Hold the spray gun about 6-8 inches from the panel.
+Hold the gun about 6-8 inches from the panel.
 If you stand too close you'll get runs and sags.
 If you're too far away you won't get a good covering.
-While spraying, do not stand in one spot and "fan" the gun back and forth.
-Maintain the same spray gun to car distance while slowly moving.

 Start from the top, right to left, then come back the other way, spraying about 50 percent overlap from the last line of paint that you laid down.
 Several light coats are best, followed by one slightly heavier coat.

-Allow The Paint To Dry
+Allow To Dry

-After the car is painted, allow the paint to air dry for at least one full day (follow the manufacturer's suggestions).
+After the car is painted, allow to air dry for at least one full day (follow the manufacturer's suggestions).
 Remove the masking tape and paper carefully.
 Before wet-sanding, any dirt nibs can be removed with a dirt nib file.

 Wet-Sanding Paint

 Wet-sanding paint is tedious and messy, but it's necessary step to remove any orange peel from the paint.
-Fot this, you'll need a bucket of clean water, wet sandpaper. and a couple different sanding blocks.
+For this, you'll need a bucket of clean water, wet sandpaper. and a couple different sanding blocks.

 Harder blocks are best for taking out orange peel quickly.
 Use a softer block for curved areas.
 Be careful around the edges not to cut through the clear coat, or you will have to repaint that area.